How Lowe's Can They Go?

 I strongly advise you not to use Lowe’s email system to forward information about this website.
 Major corporations have the ability to block or filter emails from their servers, preventing important messages from being sent or received.
 To protect your privacy and ensure the confidentiality of your concerns, use your personal email or other secure, private methods of communication instead.
 Your voice matters and safeguarding your ability to share your experiences is essential.

 On the other hand, I strongly encourage you to always use your Lowe's email for communicating with peers, managers, and customers as part of your daily business operations.
 Make it a habit—because as a district-level manager once told me, "At Lowe's, if it ain't in an email, it didn't happen!"
 More importantly, use it when raising concerns about the workplace.
 If you are reporting unethical or illegal behaviors, be as precise as possible in your language.
-Use terms such as discrimination, retaliation, harassment, negligence, toxic work environment, infliction of emotional distress, or theft.
+Use exact words such as discrimination, retaliation, harassment, negligence, toxic work environment, infliction of emotional distress, or theft.
 Take the time to research your specific situation and ensure your complaints are worded clearly and effectively.

 In situations where you feel it’s in your best interest—such as reporting workplace concerns—send your email to the appropriate Lowe’s manager or supervisor, and then immediately forward a copy to your personal email address for safekeeping.
 Based on my experience, emails on Lowe’s servers have sometimes been difficult to access later when needed.